NTHU-SCOPELAB/cr-virtualization/docs/src/docker_kubernetes/setup-environment.md

 If you're using Apple Silicon Macs(M1,M2,...), then you should grab [this one](https://github.com/NTHU-SCOPELAB/cr-virtualization/releases/latest/download/hw2-arm64.zip) instead.

-The required files are as follows (included within the downloaded `hw2.zip`):
+The required files are as follows (included within the downloaded `hw2-amd64.zip` or `hw2-arm64.zip`):
 ```
 docker
   |-- server